 Since coming to NYC from the Bay Area, Dred has gained a reputation on both coasts as an innovative and eclectic pianist and multi-instrumentalist.

 In the 90’s Dred co-founded the ground-breaking hip-hop jazz group Alphabet Soup with Kenny Brooks and Jay Lane, turning the San Fran jazz scene on its head with their full-throttle performances.

 Upon moving to NYC, the Dred Scott Trio wowed crowds at his almost decade-long, late-night residency at Rockwood Music Hall, where his original compositions earned a reputation for cheeky playfulness, using “an irreverent veneer to disguise old-fashioned jazz scholarship.”
 (EMUSIC)

-Dred is currently based in NYC and regularly performs with Sasha Dobson, Bump City, The Munchies, The Dred Scott Trio and The Bari Koral Family Rock Band.
+Dred is currently based in NYC and regularly performs with Sasha Dobson, Bump City, The Munchies and of course, The Dred Scott Trio.
 Dred can also be found many nights of the week impressing celebs and dignitaries as the house pianist at NYC’s 4-star Lydia & Joe Bastianich restaurant, Del Posto.